tararoys/dense-mouse-grid/README.md

 ![image](images/acts.png)

-It may be a little hard to tell what's going on, but each box got put in a point list with label "act".
+It may be a little hard to tell what's going on, but each box got put into a point list with the label "act".
 We could then move our cursor to the same "sprint" button with the following: `point act nine`.

 ### Finding more boxes